pottekkat/personal-website/content/posts/intentions-and-consequences/index.md

                     if (currentQuestionIndex < questions.length) {
                         showQuestion(currentQuestionIndex);
                     } else {
+                        // Show the quiz-end div and hide the placeholder when the quiz is finished document.getElementById('quiz-end').style.display = 'block';
+                        document.getElementById('placeholder').style.display = 'none';
                         // Scroll to the new paragraph when the quiz is finished document.getElementById('quiz-end').scrollIntoView({ behavior: 'smooth' });
                     }